Polk Audio OWM3 Wall Speakers Review

 Overall, there’s not much to dislike about the Polk OWM3, but there’s a whole lot that you certainly will like; and that is definitely the draw here.

-What you get here is a fantastic surround speaker for the money, and one that actually gets loud despite its small size.
+What you get here is a fantastic surround speaker, and one that actually gets loud despite its small size.
 To summarize, it’s definitely worth it, and is currently a part of my own sound system which says a lot.

-If you need a new surround speaker that’ll actually make a difference, then this is the one for you.
+If you’ve been looking for an awesome surround speaker that’ll actually make a difference, then this one is a solid choice.

 Hey everyone it’s nice to meet you.
 I’m Jay & I’ve been with this hobby for many years now.
 I decided to create this site to share everything that I’ve learned from personal experience with you.
 I also happen to be a huge gamer, lover of all things tech related, and a major fitness buff (love weightlifting)